Gens: Praenomina

 Most gentes regularly employed a limited number of personal names, or praenomina, the selection of which helped to distinguish members of one gens from another.
 Sometimes different branches of a gens would vary in their names of choice.
 The most conservative gentes would sometimes limit themselves to three or four praenomina, while others made regular use of six or seven.

 There were two main reasons for this limited selection: first, it was traditional to pass down family names from one generation to the next; such names were always preferred.
 Second, most patrician families limited themselves to a small number of names as a way of distinguishing themselves from the plebeians, who often employed a wider variety of names, including some that were seldom used by the patricians.
 However, several of the oldest and most noble patrician houses frequently used rare and unusual praenomina.

 Certain families also deliberately avoided particular praenomina.
 In at least some cases, this was because of traditions concerning disgraced or dishonoured members of the gens bearing a particular name.
-For example, the gens Junia avoided the praenomina Titus and Tiberius after two members with these names were executed for treason.
-A similar instance supposedly led the assembly of the gens Manlia to forbid its members from bearing the praenomen Marcus, although this prohibition does not seem to have been strictly observed.
+For example, the Junia gens avoided the praenomina Titus and Tiberius after two members with these names were executed for treason.
+A similar instance supposedly led the assembly of the Manlia gens to forbid its members from bearing the praenomen Marcus, although this prohibition does not seem to have been strictly observed.